Frequently Asked Questions (FAQ's)

 3. Q: What is the schedule for the project?

-A: BART is currently conducting conceptual engineering and environmental review for the project.
+A: BART is currently conducting environmental review for the project.
 The environmental review process requires the development of an Environmental Impact Report (EIR).
-Typically, an EIR for a transit project of this size can take a number of years to complete.
-BART anticipates the Draft EIR for this project to be available for public review in Spring 2017.
+BART released the Draft EIR for this project for public review on July 31, 2017.
 Once the EIR is certified, the BART Board of Directors must determine whether to go forward with the project.
 If the BART Board of Directors adopts the proposed project, then the final engineering and construction work would still need to be done.
 Thus, it will take additional time before the extension will be open for service.
 If all goes as planned, the new extension would be open in approximately 2026.

 4. Q: What is an Environmental Impact Report (EIR)?